The EFTA States signed a Free Trade Agreement with Mexico in Mexico City on 27 November 2000. The Agreement entered into force on 1 July 2001.

 The Free Trade Agreement covers trade in industrial products as well as fish and marine products.
-The transitional period ends on 1 January 2007.
 In addition, bilateral agricultural agreements between the individual EFTA countries and Mexico have been concluded which form part of the instruments creating the free trade area.

 Among the objectives of the Agreement (Article 1) are the progressive liberalisation of trade in goods in conformity with Article XXIV of the GATT and the liberalisation of trade in services in conformity with Article V of the GATS.
 It is thus a so-called second generation Free Trade Agreement in so far as in addition to covering trade in goods, it also includes within its scope trade in services, investment and public procurement.

-The Agreement consists of nine Chapters with a total of 85 Articles, twenty-one Annexes, four Joint Declarations and a Record of Understanding covering the following subjects:
+The Agreement consists of nine Chapters, 85 Articles, 21 Annexes, five Joint Declarations and a Record of Understanding.
+The Agreement covers the following main subjects:

 Fish and marine products

 The Agreement covers trade in all fish and other marine products (Article 4 and Annex III).
 The EFTA States grant duty free access on imports of all Mexican fish products.
 Mexico maintains tariffs for a limited number of products which are of less economic importance to the EFTA States.